winstonrc/allegories/README.md

 In the matter of reforming things, as distinct from deforming them, there is one plain and simple principle; a principle which will probably be called a paradox.
 There exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
 The more modern type of reformer goes gaily up to it and says, 'I don't see the use of this; let us clear it away.'
 To which the more intelligent type of reformer will do well to answer: 'If you don't see the use of it, I certainly won't let you clear it away.
 Go away and think.
 Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it.'

 [Onions in the Varnish](http://www.paulgraham.com/arcll1.html):
-A chemist working in a plant that produces varnish is following the recipe his company uses to produce varnish, which involves tossing an onion in the varnish mixture.
-He wonders why this is, and after some sleuthing discovers the reason was that before the advent of advanced equipment to measure the temperature of the mixture, they used the onion because "when it came out fried" it indicated that the mixture was hot enough.
+In The Periodic Table, Primo Levi tells a story that happened when he was working in a varnish factory.
+He was a chemist, and he was fascinated by the fact that the varnish recipe included a raw onion.
+What could it be for?
+No one knew; it was just part of the recipe.
+So he investigated, and eventually discovered that they had started throwing the onion in years ago to test the temperature of the varnish: if it was hot enough, the onion would fry.

 [Bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality):
 "The act of wasting time on trivial details while important matters are inadequately attended is sometimes known as bikeshedding.
 That term originates from Parkinson's observation of a committee organized to approve plans for a nuclear power plant.
 As Parkinson noted, the committee devoted a disproportionate amount of time to relatively unimportant details -- such as the materials for a bicycle storage shed -- which limited the time available to focus on the design of the nuclear plant."